 What does “support” actually mean in a mattress?

 "Support" is the most used and least defined word in mattress shopping.
-It gets attached to firmness, to comfort, to almost anything.
-Pinning down what it actually means makes the rest of the decision much clearer.
+It gets attached to firmness, to plushness, to thickness — to almost anything on a spec sheet.
+Pinning down what it actually means makes the rest of the decision much clearer, because most of the confusing choices stop being confusing once you can tell the surface apart from the structure.

 What support is not.